Myocarditis is a rare inflammation of the heart’s muscle.

 The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
 It will focus on the heart.
 This is often enough to make the diagnosis.
 There is no specific test for myocarditis.

 A blood test or tissue biopsy will be done to look for signs of myocarditis.

 Images may be taken of your child's bodily structures.
 This can be done with:

 The electrical activity of your child's heart may be measured.
 This can be done with an electrocardiogram (ECG).

-Medication may also be given to support the heart function and remove extra fluid from the lungs or other body tissues.
+Medicine may also be given to support heart function and remove extra fluid from the lungs or other body tissues.

 American Heart Association

 National Heart, Lung, and Blood Institute

 Dasgupta S, Iannucci G, et al. Myocarditis in the pediatric population: A review.
 Congenit Heart Dis.
 2019 Sep;14(5):868-877.